gensx-inc/gensx/README.md

 const WebResearcher = gsx.Component<WebResearcherProps, WebResearcherOutput>(
   async ({ prompt }) => {
     console.log("🌐 Researching web for:", prompt);
-    const results = await Promise.resolve([
+    // Make a call to your vector DB, or an API, or invoke a model like OpenAI, Anthropic, Perplexity, and more. const results = await Promise.resolve([
       "web result 1",
       "web result 2",